-As France's vocation is to form the core of European forces, it is in the interest of the Army to take the initiative in order to bring the cultures and modes of action of the land units of the various EU member states closer together.
+As France's vocation is to form the core of European forces, it is in the interest of the Army to take the initiative to bring the cultures and modes of action of the land units of the different EU member states closer together.
 This should include an analysis of the differences and areas of complementarity between these forces, as well as the admission of European officers and non-commissioned officers in significant numbers to training schools and land exercises.
 Particular attention should be paid to the intelligence and logistics fields.
 The acquisition of tactical intelligence, but also its sharing and exploitation at European level, must be regarded as essential and priority requirements, as must the advance preparation of streamlined support systems that are as integrated as possible.
 Training exercises applied to different potential theatres could be organised in the EU framework in order to place potential commitments in a political and operational context.realistic political and operational context which would provide advance warning of the composition of European contingents and the level of integration of national units.
 Such anticipatory measures could also be carried out in the framework of more limited coalitions, possibly outside the EU framework (United Kingdom post-Brexit).

-This need for cooperation in action will be reinforced by the increasing cost of equipment and weapons systems; the development and acquisition of joint armaments (especially in the field of nuclear weapons) will be a key factor in the development of the European Union's capabilities and the level of integration of national units.
-The development and acquisition of armaments jointly (especially among Europeans) will therefore be increasingly necessary to satisfy needs that are becoming inaccessible at national level, as illustrated by the problem of producing a future fighter aircraft in Europe.
+This need for cooperation in action will be reinforced by the increasing cost of equipment and weapons systems; the development and acquisition of the development and acquisition of joint armaments (especially among Europeans) will therefore be increasingly necessary to satisfy needs that are becoming inaccessible at national level, as illustrated by the problem of producing a future combat aircraft in Europe.
 However, national political and industrial constraints, which currently affect cooperative programmes, will not disappear of their own accord and will force operators to be flexible in their specifications.
 This is why the French Army will have to keep a close watch on efforts to make defence planning atpolitical and industriallevel consistent and on the resulting need for complementarity.